Eichhoff Werke Table Lamp

 Designer: To be appraised.

-Other versions: Made in some varieties.
+Other versions: This Eichhoff Werke table lamp exists in some varieties.
 Often used to highlight paintings or some wall decoration.

-Eichhof Werke was founded by Eugen Eichhoff in 1919.
+Eichhoff Werke was founded by Eugen Eichhoff in 1919.
 In 1931 the company started as a specialist in electrical components and systems.
-In the following years, Eichhof Werke became prominent in the production of paper-winding capacitors and EMC filters.
+In the following years, Eichhoff Werke became prominent in the production of paper-winding capacitors and EMC filters.

-Eichhof Werke produced lighting for a short period somewhere in the late 1970s and 1980s.
-This uplight spotlight is one of those examples.
-Most of the lamps Eichhof Werke produced during that time were telescopic table/desk/bedside lamps.
+Eichhoff Werke produced lighting for a short period somewhere in the late 1970’s and 1980’s.
+This spotlight is one of those examples.
+Most of the lamps Eichhoff Werke produced during that time were telescopic table/desk/bedside lamps.
 The company still exists.